Why People Still Don’t Buy Groceries Online

 This is not true in every country.
 In South Korea, 20 percent of consumers buy groceries online, and both in the United Kingdom and Japan, 7.5 percent of consumers do, according to Kantar Consulting.
 But those are countries with just a few large population centers, which makes it easier for delivery companies to set up shop in just a few big cities and access a huge amount of purchasing power.
 In the United States, by contrast, people are spread out around rural, urban, and suburban areas, making it hard to reach a majority of shoppers from just a few physical locations.
 In South Korea and Japan, customers are also more comfortable with shopping on their phones than consumers are in countries like the United States.

 Still, companies are still trying to make online grocery delivery work in the United States.
 Today, Peapod is one of dozens of companies offering grocery delivery to customers in certain metro areas.
 In June 2017, Amazon bought Whole Foods for $13.4 billion and started rolling out grocery delivery for Prime members in cities across the country; analysts predicted at the time that the company’s logistics know-how would allow it to leverage Whole Foods stores to dominate grocery delivery.
 Also in 2017, Walmart acquired Parcel, a same-day, last-mile delivery company.
 Two months after that, Target said it was buying Shipt, a same-day delivery service.
-Kroger announced last May it was partnering with Ocado, a British online grocer, to speed up delivery with robotically operated warehouses.
+Kroger announced last May that it was partnering with Ocado, a British online grocer, to speed up delivery with robotically operated warehouses.
 Companies like ALDI, Food Lion, and Publix have started working with Instacart to deliver groceries from their stores.
-FreshDirect recently opened a highly automated 400,000-square-foot delivery center and says it plans to expand to regions beyond New York, New Jersey, and Washington D.C. in the coming year.
+FreshDirect recently opened a highly automated 400,000-square-foot delivery center and says it plans to expand to regions beyond New York, New Jersey, and Washington, D.C., in the coming year.

 The story of Peapod, which has had 30 years to perfect the art of online grocery delivery, suggests that making money will be a challenge for even deep-pocketed retailers like Amazon.
-Peapod has more experience than any other online grocery delivery company.
+Peapod has more experience than any other online grocery-delivery company.
 It outlasted Webvan, which raised $800 million before crashing in 2001, and beat out other big bets of the dot-com boom such as Kozmo, Home Grocer, and ShopLink.

 Peapod itself nearly failed in 2000 before being rescued by the Dutch conglomerate Royal Ahold NV, which bought first a controlling interest and then the entire company.
 (After a recent merger, Peapod’s parent company is now called Ahold Delhaize—it owns supermarket chains like Food Lion, Hannaford, and Stop & Shop.)
 In 2016, Peapod was only in the black in three markets, a Peapod executive told The Wall Street Journal that year.
 The company has not been able to get enough people to buy groceries online to lower the costs of delivering them.
 If a company with 30 years of experience in grocery delivery can’t make it work, can anyone?